Puckohue/roll20-character-sheets/Twilight-2000-v4/readme.md

 * Calcualtes encumbrance total

 # To Do
-* Improve display of multiple successes on the d10 or d12 dice rolls (when you roll a 10 or higher on either dice)
 * Improve the general design and look
 * Add hit location roll
 * Roll templates